 As this small study has shown us, God and God alone is worthy of worship.
 When Scripture tells us that God is worthy of worship and that mortal man and angels are not, it’s clear that there’s a hierarchy.
 The presence of hierarchy implies rank, superiority/inferiority, that one is greater than another.
 This inequality explains why Bible-believing Christians worship Jesus, who is God, and they don’t deify men.

 I agree with Don Lemon that slaveowners and Confederate soldiers aren’t worthy of worship.
 They didn’t fight for a noble cause, but a terrible one.
 There’s nothing noble about enslaving fellow humanity and depriving them of their basic rights to life, liberty, and the pursuit of happiness.
 And yet, Lemon errs greatly when he places Jesus on the same plane as these human men.
 Though Jesus walked the earth, He wasn’t just human but also divine.
-The idea that Jesus is a mere mortal man is not only heresy, but also antichrist (against Christ) because it also denies the death of Christ at Calvary (1 John 2:22-23).
+The idea that Jesus is a mere mortal man is not only heresy, but also antichrist (against Christ) because it also denies the death of Christ at Calvary and subsequent resurrection from the dead (1 John 2:22-23).

 Don Lemon makes the argument that, since Jesus “wasn’t perfect” (his words), we shouldn’t deify men.
 I’d dare, say, however, that, since Jesus is perfect (my words), we shouldn’t deify Southern Confederates because they don’t come close to Christ.